Editor's Note: This story has been updated to reflect the faculty who joined the department in fall 2017.

 In 2011, Melanie Matchett Wood and Tullia Dymarz joined the ranks of Smith, Julie Mitchell, Autumn Kent and current department chair Gloria Mari-Beffa.
 Betsy Stovall came aboard the next year, followed by Lu Wang and Qin Li in 2015.
-Mariya Soskova will join this fall.
+Mariya Soskova joined this fall.

 The university is also utilizing the Clare Boothe Luce Program, which is named after the first woman elected to Congress from Connecticut and awards grants to universities to support students and professors and encourage women in math, science and engineering.
-The math department is using it for the first time to hire Mihaela Ifrim, who also begins in the fall.
+The math department used it for the first time to hire Mihaela Ifrim, who also began this fall.

 I am proud of the fact that the department was successful in hiring for academic excellence and increasing diversity at the same time.